 This is a place for developing ideas, thinking out loud and collecting things I might need later.
 If you are looking for my considered thoughts then please see my publications or my Medium blog.
 I run an (occasional) newsletter here.
 If you need a bio for me then please use the one below:

 Mark Carrigan is a sociologist in the Faculty of Education at the University of Cambridge.
 His research explores how the proliferation of digital platforms is reshaping education systems, with a particular focus on knowledge production within universities.
 He is internationally recognised as a leading expert on the role of social media within higher education, giving over 100 invited talks internationally and consulting for universities, research centres and publishers.
-He is associate editor of Civil Sociology, social media editor of International Journal of Social Research Methodology and a member of the editorial boards of Applied Social Theory, Digital Culture & Education, Discover Society, Journal of Digital Social Research and Social Research Practice.
-He is a Fellow of the RSA, a trustee of the Social Research Association, co-convenor of the SRHE’s Digital University Network, co-convenor of the BSA’s Digital Sociology group, a member of the Centre for Social Ontology, an associate member of CHERE at Lancaster University and a research associate in the Public Policy Group at LSE.
+He is associate editor of Civic Sociology, social media editor of International Journal of Social Research Methodology and a member of the editorial boards of Applied Social Theory, Digital Culture & Education, Discover Society, Journal of Digital Social Research and Social Research Practice.
+He is a Fellow of the RSA, a trustee of the Social Research Association, co-convenor of the SRHE’s Digital University Network, co-convenor of the BSA’s Digital Sociology group, co-convenor of the Accelerated Academy, a member of the Centre for Social Ontology, an associate member of CHERE at Lancaster University and a research associate in the Public Policy Group at LSE.